What is Facility Management Software?

 9. eFACiLiTY Smart Facility

 eFACiLiTY offers an innovative, integrated platform for automating and optimizing facility operations.
-Known for its broad module selection, it supports everything from space booking and visitor management to energy monitoring and environmental control.
+With modules such as a visitor management software system, it supports everything from space booking and visitor check-ins to energy monitoring and environmental control.

 Key Features